Sunset Las Palmas Studios: History

-In 1980, director Francis Ford Coppola purchased the lot, naming it Zoetrope Studios. intending to use it to produce a slate of films.
+In 1980, director Francis Ford Coppola purchased the lot, naming it Zoetrope Studios; he intended to use it to produce a slate of films.
 Among them was the ambitious movie musical One from the Heart.
-For that film, Coppola transformed the entire lot into a giant set that included a replica of part of Las Vegas’ McCarran Airport.
+For the film, Coppola transformed the entire lot into a giant set that included a replica of part of Las Vegas’ McCarran Airport.
 During this time Mel Brooks's Brooksfilms also rented a stage on the lot to film Frances, starring Jessica Lange.
 Cost overruns on One From the Heart combined with its poor box-office performance caused Coppola to fall into financial difficulties and the lot was sold again, this time to Canadian real estate developers, the Singer Family.

 In 1984, The Jacksons used this lot to rehearse for the Victory Tour.

 The Singers initiated a comprehensive modernization and refurbishing effort that sparked a revival of the lot's fortunes and attracted a new generation of feature film and commercial filmmakers.
 The Singers also returned television production to the lot by adding control rooms and the infrastructure required for multi-camera video production.
-The lot again became home to some of the country's most popular shows, including Jeopardy! (seasons 2–10), Star Search, Soul Train, The Man Show, and Pee-wee's Playhouse.
+The lot again was the home to some of the country's most popular shows including Jeopardy! (seasons 2–10), Star Search, Soul Train, The Man Show, and Pee-wee's Playhouse.

-In a multimillion-dollar investment, the lot's control rooms, camera packages and infrastructure were upgraded to HDTV.
-This was done to support television clients such as Disney Channel, which produced a number of original series under their It's a Laugh Productions banner for Disney Channel and Disney XD lot.
+In a multimillion-dollar investment, the lot's control rooms, camera packages, and infrastructure were upgraded to HDTV.
+It was done to support television clients such as Disney Channel, which produced a number of original series under the It's a Laugh Productions banner for Disney Channel and Disney XD on the lot.
 Three cyc stages were added, one dedicated to green screen production.
-A virtual set stage was also built to provide a cost-effective way to produce high-quality content for broadcast and the web.
-Additionally, production office space more than doubled, providing homes for independent companies.
+A virtual set stage was also built.

-In May, 2017, a Los Angeles-based real estate company, Hudson Pacific Properties Inc., purchased Hollywood Center Studios from the Singer family for $200 million, then immediately renamed the property as the "Sunset Las Palmas Studios."
+In May 2017, a Los Angeles–based real estate company, Hudson Pacific Properties Inc., purchased Hollywood Center Studios from the Singer family for $200 million and then immediately renamed the property as the "Sunset Las Palmas Studios."

+In June 2025, it was announced that the CBS soap opera The Bold and the Beautiful would move to Sunset Las Palmas Studios after its summer production hiatus, after 38 years of production at Television City.